SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 From this data, we can see that Study 2 resulted in the lowest value of ...
 Data from this table can be compared with the data in Table 4.6 which shows ...

-## Reporting Results
+## Statements of positive result

-> Statements of positive result
+↑ Reporting Results

 Strong evidence of X was found when ...
 This result is significant at the p = 0.05 level.